 sudo pacman -S imagemagick

 Assuming both images have the same height, we first determine the height of one of the images.
-Let’s say our images are named image1.jpg and image2.jpg.
+Let’s say our images are namedimage1.jpg

 height=$(identify -format "%h" image1.jpg)